The Guide to Contentment

 Gratitude is practical as well as verbal.
 It means using what Allah has given you to please Him.

-It’s a mindset.
+It is a mindset.
 The Prophet (peace be on him) developed this quality of contentment in them.
-He taught them to appreciate safety, health and their rizq:
+He taught them to appreciate safety, health and their rizq.
+The Messenger of Allah (peace be on him) said:

 These three things are what we need on a daily basis.
 You might have what you need but no security.
 You might have security but not enough for your needs.
 In Surah Al-Fil Allah Almighty said: